 As children, most receive parental or guardian provision & protection.
 And, in healthy environments, they grow into their own healthy personal power.
 Thus, these are areas that most children don’t need to worry about in that they don’t need to explicitly seek to achieve these things for themselves.
 That is… unless there’s a severe deficit somewhere in which they reach for guns because they need to feel safe, to increase resources, and/or because they feel insignificant, or powerless.
 Considering the dire need for their right to attend school again in a mood that is festive and not fearful, there’s something we can learn from these children, as we take time to reflect on their request.
-How would granting them, what they so admirably strive for, shift faith that’s commonly placed in the dependency on guns?
+How would granting them, what they so admirably strive for, a shift of faith that would remove unnecessary dependency so commonly placed on guns?

 Love You to Life!